The Berlin Wall

 events that have shaped it.
 From the remnants of the Berlin Wall to the grandeur of the Brandenburg Gate, each

-landmark tells a story and provides a unique perspective on Berlin’s complex history.
+landmark takes a story and gives a special look at the complex history of Berlin.
 Exploring these landmarks

-faced by the people of Berlin throughout the years.
+confronted by the inhabitants of Berlin throughout the year.

 Table of Contents